railwayapp/docs/src/docs/reference/deployments.md

 Service Deployments are attempts to build and deliver your application.

+All deployments will appear in the deployments view on your selected service.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1645148376/docs/deployment-photo_q4q8in.png"
 alt="Screenshot of Deploy View" layout="responsive"
 width={1103} height={523} quality={80} />

-All deployments will appear in the deployments view on your selected service.

 Clicking on the deployment will bring up the build and deploy logs.

-Each deploy has the option to configure a Railway provided domain as well as attaching a custom domain.

 ## Deployment States